 I have not stayed in the albergue in San Juan, but most reports are very mixed.
 It is run by nuns who by all accounts are rather strict and are rather frugal with the hot water.

 There is a small plot of grass to the side of the albergue to camp.
 The next albergue is 3.6km further along in Ages.

 5.1 km, water, bar

 Albergue Parroquial de Tosantos, parochial, Calle Santa Marina, donation, 30 beds, communal B&M, Bike, Tel: 947 580 371, Open April to mid November (check after the end of October).

 Tosantos is a sleepy little hamlet with fewer than 60 inhabitants.
-This size if village is common through the rest of the Camino while away from the main commercial cities.
+This size of village is common throughout the rest of the Camino while away from the main commercial cities.

-Just beyond the village the Hermitage de Nuestra Senora de la Pena is built into the face of the rock.
-Legend hold that an image of the child Jesus has been here since 712 and was hidden under a bell to protect it from the invading Muslims.
-However the image is from the 12th century.
+Just beyond the village, the Hermitage de Nuestra Senora de la Pena is built into the face of the rock.
+Legends hold that an image of the child Jesus has been here since 712 and was hidden under a bell to protect it from the invading Muslims.
+However, the image is from the 12th century.